GLOBAL MARKETS-Stocks, euro rally on data, Greek hopes

 "The possibility of some concrete progress (in Greece's bailout deal) is reinvigorating risk appetite and pushing up the euro," said Kathy Lien, director of research at GFT Forex in Jersey City.
 "We're finally walking in the right direction."

-As investors moved into stocks, prices of benchmark 10-year U.S. Treasury notes fell 14/32, sending their yield up to 1.982 percent.
-Thirty-year Treasuries were 31/32 lower in price, their yield at 3.15 percent.
+As investors moved into stocks, prices of benchmark 10-year U.S. Treasury notes fell 19/32, sending their yield up to 1.996 percent.
+Thirty-year Treasuries were 1-06/32 higher in price, their yield at 3.15 percent.

-Long-dated debt extended price losses after the Treasury sold $9 billion in Treasury-Inflation Protected Securities (TIPS) at higher yields than were expected before the sale.

 U.S. crude oil futures rose 0.5 percent to settle at $102.31 a barrel, driven up by concerns about disruption in supplies from Iran and the North Sea.